Stephen Dalton: Lieutenant Governor of Jersey

 It was announced on 20 December 2016 that Dalton would be appointed Lieutenant Governor of Jersey.
 He was sworn into office on 13 March 2017.

 He completed his term of office on 30 June 2022.

 He was replaced by Vice Admiral Jerry Kyd, who took office in October 2022.

 He was appointed Bath King of Arms in 2018.
 In that role, he represented the Order of the Bath at the 2023 Coronation.

 Personal life

-Dalton is married to Anne: the couple has two grown-up children.
+Dalton is married to Anne: the couple have two grown-up children.

 Dalton's interests include sports, theatre and history.
 He was awarded an honorary degree by the University of Leicester in 2011 and an honorary Doctorate of Science by the University of Bath in 2013.